 Nodak Insurance offers property and casualty insurance, crop hail, and multi-peril crop insurance to members of the North Dakota Farm Bureau through captive agents in North Dakota.
 American West and Battle Creek offer similar insurance coverage through independent agents in South Dakota and Minnesota, and Nebraska, respectively.
-Primero offers limited nonstandard auto insurance coverage in Arizona, Nevada, North Dakota, and South Dakota.
+Primero offers limited non-standard auto insurance coverage in Arizona, Nevada, North Dakota, and South Dakota.
+Direct Auto offers limited non-standard auto insurance coverage in Illinois.
 Nodak Insurance and Battle Creek are rated an "A" by A.M.
 Best, which is the third highest out of a possible 15 ratings.
-American West is rated an "A-", and Primero is unrated.
+American West is rated an "A-".
+Primero and Direct Auto are unrated.

-American West is a wholly-owned subsidiary of Nodak Insurance, and Primero is an indirect wholly-owned subsidiary of Nodak Insurance.
+American West is a wholly-owned subsidiary of Nodak Insurance, Primero is an indirect wholly-owned subsidiary of Nodak Insurance, and Direct Auto is a wholly-owned subsidiary of NI Holdings.
 Battle Creek is managed by Nodak Insurance, and Nodak Insurance reinsures 100% of the risk on all insurance policies issued by Battle Creek.
-NI Holdings' financial statements set forth herein include the consolidated financial results of NI Holdings and Nodak Insurance, including Nodak Insurance's subsidiaries American West and Primero, and its affiliate Battle Creek.
+NI Holdings' financial statements set forth herein include the consolidated financial results of NI Holdings, Direct Auto (from the acquisition date of August 31, 2018 and thereafter), and Nodak Insurance, including Nodak Insurance's subsidiaries American West and Primero, and its affiliate Battle Creek.